ixdat/ixdat/docs/source/diving_deeper/structure_docs/index.rst

 .. _structure:

-Structure of ixdat: The Measurement class in the center
+Structure of ixdat
 ==============================================

-Explain everything around this concept of having the measurement class in the centre with different ways of getting data in and out.
-Link to the relevant sections below
+Explore the sections below to find in-depth information on how ``ixdat`` is structured as a package and how the different parts play together.

 .. toctree::
     :maxdepth: 1